 James Van Roekel

-JAMES VAN ROEKEL is the Associate Director of the Lowman Student Center and has over 18 years of professional Higher Education experience as a faculty member and administrator in Academic and Student Affairs.
-His research, which can be found in 18 publications including three books, and teaching focus on the investigation of the utilization of free and off-the-shelf hardware and software towards the development of multimedia and digital applications instudent learning and web-based broadcasting.
+JAMES VAN ROEKEL; MLS, MA, BA, OblSB is the Associate Director of the Lowman Student Center and has over 18 years of professional Higher Education experience as a faculty member and administrator in Academic and Student Affairs.
+His research, which can be found in 21 publications including three books, and teaching focus on the investigation of the utilization of free and off-the-shelf hardware and software towards the development of multimedia and digital applications instudent learning and web-based broadcasting.
 His grant writing has brought over $725,000.00 to engage faculty and students in current and emerging technologies.
 He is a member of EDUCAUSE, Infocomm International, and ACUI Region 12 Leadership Team.
 James is a part-time musician, audio engineer and sound designer, photographer, and videographer.

 Specialties: Grant writing, media design, web design, faculty development, student development, leadership, and teaching.

 James is a past recipient of the Sammy Award and the Vice President's Bearkat Spirit Award.

 GAYLE BULLARD has served as the Lowman Student Center Reservations Coordinator since 1993.
-She supervises the LSC Information Center and especially enjoys mentoring international students.
+She supervises the Information Center in the LSC Lobby and especially enjoys mentoring international students.
 Gayle coordinates all art exhibits in the LSC Gallery and encourages students, faculty and staff to exhibit.
-Gayle serves on the Alcohol & Drug Abuse Initiative Committee, the Special Events Committee, and is on the Bearkat Read to Succeed Committee.
+Gayle serves on the Campus Art Review Committee, Special Events Committee, and is on the Bearkat Read to Succeed Committee.
 Gayle is also a representative for SHSU Staff Council and a mentor for the F.L.A.S.H.
 Mentoring Program.
-Gayle is a past recipient of the Sammy Award and currently advises Poet’s Lounge, Slam Team, and Act I.
+Gayle is a past recipient of the Sammy Award.

 Office: LSC Room 311E